agcom/entity-extension-model/README.md

 ## Examples

-This semantic data model is so simple that it doesn't need a notation.
-However, you may define your own rules or notation to even simplify it more.
+The above definitions were just the **fundamentals**.
+You can define your own definitions on top of the fundamentals.

-We'll to create data model of a person.
+Below, we'll create data model of a person and we'll try to be creative by defining our own rules.

+---

 For every person, we want to save his/her name, image, parents and children.

----

-Primitive mappings (expected to be already defined in implementation),

-- String: Maps every instance of the extended entity to a string.
-- Integer: Maps every instance of the extended entity to an integer.
-- ...

-With these primitive mappings present, clearly, we would only have one entity, which is the person entity.

-Mappings,
+Rules,

+- Mappings and entities are referenced by a name.
+- Common data types are available out of the box as primitive mappings.
+A string, an integer, ....
+- A super mapping is a mapping which applies a set of other mappings.
+- Notation of defining a mapping: `<name> -> <A or Some> <associated entity><s>`.
+- Notation of defining a super mapping: `<name> ->: <applied mappings separated by comma(s)> `.
+- Notation of defining an entity: `<name> : <admitted mappings separated by comma(s)>`.

+So,

-- Name mapping: Uses string mapping.
+- Name -> A string
-- SSN mapping: Uses string mapping.
-- Image mapping: Uses string mapping (URI of the string).
+- Image -> A string (URI of the image)
-- Person mapping: Maps every instance of the extended entity to an instance of person entity.
+- Person -> A person
-- Mother mapping: Uses person mapping.
+- Mother ->: Person
-- Father mapping: Uses person mapping.
+- Father ->: Person
-- Parents mapping: Uses father and mother mapping.
+- Parents ->: Father, Mother
-- Persons mapping: Maps every instance of the extended entity to zero of more instances of person entity.
+- Persons -> Some Persons
+- Children ->: Persons
-- Children mapping: Uses persons mapping.
+- Person : Name, Image, Parents, Children

-Entity,

-- Person entity: Extended by name, gender, SSN, image, parents and children mappings.